spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/tutorial/basic-usage.md

 ![Blogpost commands](https://docs.spatie.be/images/medialibrary/tutorial/list-blogpost.jpg)

-We've already prepared the `BlogPost` model for you to implement `HasMedia` and the `HasMediaTrait`.
+We've already prepared the `BlogPost` model for you by implementing `HasMedia` and the `HasMediaTrait`.
 Read more about preparing your model [in the documentation](https://docs.spatie.be/laravel-medialibrary/v5/basic-usage/preparing-your-model).

 ### Adding media to the blogpost (`BlogPostAddMedia.php`)

-Use the following command to a media file to the existing `BlogPost` model.
+Use the following command to add media file to the existing `BlogPost` model.
 Media files aren't limited to images.
 Try adding `demofiles/hamlet.pdf` or `demofiles/coolvideo.webm`.
 You can add as many media files as you want.

 ```php
 php artisan blogpost:addmedia demofiles/sheep.jpg